osama221/FirstAnsible/README.md

 # FirstAnsible
-### this is my first project related to ansible playbook.
+### this project related to setting up awareness application.
-i firstly created all the instances by the ssh private key stored with the files here u can check them always for run and then created the inventory thank you very
+first of all we have a variable file that contains the urls for the application and images which is called
+- vars.yml
+thank you very